How's your balance? Considering shift workers in 'Work-life week'

 When exploring how to design ways of working that support work-life balance, there are number of factors that need to be considered:

 1. Demand: Many roles require employees to work hours that are considered ‘unsociable’.
 For example, hospitality providers and ambulance services experience high demand late at night and at weekends.
 Likewise, many manufacturers require production lines that run 24/7 to ensure expensive assets are utilised fully and demand is met.
 The resultant shift patterns required to cover this demand can obviously effect workers home lives and even health.
 Efforts must therefore be made to design shift patterns and rosters that factor in individual’s exposure to these patterns and that achieve balance and fairness for all.
+Amongst the myriad of charitable awareness raising weeks, it’s heartening to observe growing interest around one which is closely entwined with the workforce planning and management discipline.

 2. Employee aspirations: Our experience shows that employee attitudes to Working Time are diverse with a wide range of preferred start times, shift lengths, rotations etc. Some individuals will have family commitments, whilst others may have a preference for working weekends and nights.
 In these circumstances, a ‘one-size fits all’ approach to rostering can impact work-life balance and ultimately harm both recruitment and retention.
 Designing groups of rosters that meet the specific needs of different demographics or lifestyles can help accommodate employee aspirations and home-life requirements whilst meeting the demand of the organisation.
 Getting to a balance is challenging.
 If a high number of employees want to work more traditional hours, but demand requires weekends and night cover, there is a risk that other colleagues are left with a much higher proportion of unsociable hours in their roster.
 Engaging employees during the shift pattern design phase is crucial to building understanding around Working Time and can ultimately help deliver solutions that are fair to all.